-Several weeks each year, we host guests from Family Promise of Athens for the INTERFAITH HOSPITALITY NETWORK of ATHENS.
+Several weeks each year, we host guests from Family Promise of Athens for the INTERFAITH HOSPITALITY NETWORK.
 A number of volunteers are needed to serve with this vital ministry.
 Whether you’d prefer to serve as an evening host, make a meal, or simply help with set up, we invite you to consider volunteering for our next hosting week.
 New volunteers will be paired with someone with experience.
 For the March 7-14 hosting week, guests will be housed at Milledge Avenue Baptist Church..

 Athens Area Community Food Bank